 (The front façade)

 Café Diglas occupies an outer part of what is still the Schottenstift monastery.
-Founded in the 12th century (long before coffee reached Europe), most of the buildings in today’s complex date to the 18th and 19th century.
+Most of the latter’s buildings date back to the 18th and 19th century, though it was founded in the 12th century (long before coffee reached Europe).

-The lower floor inside the café has a suitably vaulted ceiling given its location, with black and white art photos decorating the thick supporting columns.
+The lower floor inside the café has a suitably vaulted ceiling for the location, with black and white art photos decorating the thick supporting columns.

 Expect all the little touches that make a traditional Viennese coffee house: marble tables and bentwood chairs, upholstered sofas in windowed niches, cakes from an in-house patisserie, itinerant philosophers working on their next misunderstood treatise.
 Though upstairs has a more rustic library-like décor.